adidesh07/my-site/README.md

 python manage.py runserver
 ```

-After running, paste the IP address generated in your browser to open the site.
+After running, paste the IP address generated, in your browser to open the site.